EQUATION:

 5. Check any solutions in the context of the problem.

-At Option Training Institute, Dubai, Training for tests such as the SAT and ACT is a planned exercise that aims to make math learning an enjoyable and productive engagement.
+At Option Training Institute, Dubai, Training for tests such as the SAT and ACT is a planned exercise that aims to make math learning enjoyable and productive.

 August 23, 2023